 Ryan Hodge is the illustrator behind Woof Portraits.
 Working from your favourite photos he produces luxury artwork of your pets, whether they bark, miaow, tweet or twitch their nose.

-Each one is drawn by hand and is created over a several days to get it just right.
+Each one is drawn by hand over a several days.

 "I work closely with each customer to produce a unique portrait that you will cherish forever."